iluwatar/java-design-patterns/template-method/README.md

 ---
-title: "Mastering the Template Method Pattern in Java: Design Techniques"
+title: "Template Method Pattern in Java: Streamlining Complex Algorithms with Predefined Scaffolds"
+shortTitle: Template Method
 description: "Discover the essentials of the Template Method pattern in Java, including how it simplifies code, promotes reusability, and allows flexibility in algorithm design.
 Perfect for developers looking to refine their object-oriented programming skills."
 category: Behavioral
 language: en